pagkly/Zed/Investopedia4/Inside Forward Price-To-Earnings (Forward P_E Metric).md

 Other companies may overstate the estimate and later adjust it going into their next [earnings announcement](https://www.investopedia.com/terms/e/earnings-announcement.asp).
 Furthermore, external analysts may also provide estimates, which may diverge from the company estimates, creating confusion.

 If you're using forward P/E as the central basis of your [investment thesis](https://www.investopedia.com/terms/i/investment-thesis.asp), research the companies thoroughly.
-If the company updates its guidance, this will affect the forward P/E in a way that might cause you to change your opinion.
+If the company updates its guidance, this [[Will|will]] affect the forward P/E in a way that might cause you to change your opinion.
 It is good practice to use both forward and trailing P/E to come to a more trustworthy figure.

 ## How to Calculate Forward P/E in Excel